readikus/early-saas-handbook/docs/intro.md

 * Is the startup right for you?
 Understand if the product and team are setup for success.
 * Understand the product, and work towards product/market fit.
-* Turning the product vision into a reality.
-Engineering best practice for rapid development.
 * Building and nuturing the technical team.
 How to attract talent & be the model colleague.

 In established organisations, these roles are usually assigned to people with experience, training and competence in these areas, but in an early stage startup, the budget for the roles doesn't exist, but the responsibilities do, and if they don't get done, the startup will collapse.